testBase10/Shout-Out/README.md

 Shout-Out
 =========

-Just an other great beginning
+Just an other great beginning.
+I'm following the tutorial on github.